Sadhu Singh Bhaura: Family background and early life

 Sadhu Singh Saini was born on 6 June 1905, at Chakk No. 7, a village in Saini Bar region of Lyallpur district (now in Pakistan).
 His father was Bhai Ran Singh and mother Mai Atam Kaur.
-There were about 15 exclusively Saini or Shoorsaini yaduvanshi kshatriya owned villages in Saini Bar settlement and all of them had relocated there from Doaba and Gurdaspur region.
+There were about 15 exclusively Saini villages in canal settlement and all of them had relocated there from Doaba and Gurdaspur region.
 The villages were named as Chakks and each Chakk had number allotted to them in official records, though some of them were named after predominant clan names or village head, examples being Chakk Naura-Bhaura and Chak Bhola.
-Chaudhari Bhola Ram Saini of Chakk 178 was the Zaildar of the entire Saini Bar region in Lyallpur (now Faisalabad) district of British Punjab.
+Chaudhari Bhola Ram Saini of Chakk 178 was the Zaildar in Lyallpur (now Faisalabad) district of British Punjab.
 During the partition of Punjab, his family migrated from the Saini Bar settlement of Lyallpur to east Punjab.
 He was highly educated and he could speak and write 7 languages, namely Hindi, English, Urdu, French, Arbi and Punjabi.
 He always encouraged everyone to do the highest level of education.
 He loved music as well and got his eldest daughter to master in Sitar from Lucknow university.
 His youngest born Dr. Balbir Singh Bhaura who is an eye surgeon in Jalandhar presently, runs a free eye camp every year on the death anniversary of his father.